 In National League events the Chief Commissaire will be appointed by the College of Commissaires and in stage races of 3 days and over the Chief Commissaire will be assigned by the College of Commissaires, after consultation with the Race Organiser, and any additional Commissaires required will be assigned by the Provincial Executive within whose area the race is promoted.
-In the case of races on the International Calendar and races, deemed by the Technical Working Group of Cycling Ireland to be National Tours, all Commissaires will be assigned by the College of Commissaires in consultation with the Cycling Ireland Sports and Operations Director and the Race Organiser.
+In the case of races on the International Calendar and races, deemed by the Technical Working Group of Cycling Ireland to be National Tours, all Commissaires will be assigned by the College of Commissaires in consultation with the Cycling Ireland Technical Consultant, and the Race Organiser.
 In the case of the Irish National Youth Championships, the Chief Commissaire together with all other Commissaires and Technical Officials, shall be appointed by the College of Commissaires in consultation with the Provincial Executive of the province the races are to take place in.
-The relevant party, as the case may be, will give 4 weeks' notice in writing to each Race Organiser informing them of the names of the arrangements for the race.
+The relevant party, as the case may be, will give 4 weeks' notice in writing to each Race Organiser informing them of the names of the Commissaires appointed and requiring them to liaise with the Commissaires informing them of the arrangements for the race.
 A copy of this letter should be sent to the

-- Commissaires.
 10. Should the College of Commissaires or the Provincial Executive fail to carry out its function in the assignment of Commissaires, or should the assigned Commissaire fail to attend the race, the Race Organiser must appoint a responsible person, who is a member, as Acting Commissaire and this person shall have the authority and duties of a duly assigned Commissaire.
 Preference should be given to a member from a club, other than the organising club.
-They will include in their report an indication of - 11.
-When a Commissaire fails to officiate in this role at any race for a year, the College of Commissaires may request that he will attend a refresher course before being appointed to a race.

-where responsibility lies for the absence of the Commissaire.
+They will include in their report an indication of where responsibility lies for the absence of the Commissaire.